VOLTTRON/volttron/docs/source/devguides/walkthroughs/DrivenMatlabAgent-Walkthrough.rst

 Overview:
 =========

-    Matlab-Volttron integration allows Matlab application to receive data from devices and send control commands to change points on those devices.
+    Matlab-VOLTTRON integration allows Matlab application to receive data from devices and send control commands to change points on those devices.

-    DrivenMatlabAgent in Volttron allows this interaction by using zmq sockets to communicate with Matlab application.
+    DrivenMatlabAgent in VOLTTRON allows this interaction by using zmq sockets to communicate with Matlab application.

 Data Flow Architecture: